Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Sometimes your joy is the source of your smile, but sometimes your smile can be the source of your joy."
+> "All life is an experiment.
+The more experiments you make, the better."
-> — **Thich Nhat Hanh**
+> — **Ralph Waldo Emerson**

 ---